 Is there a swimming pool on the campsite?
 If so then does it conform to local regulations?
 Is the equipment in good order with evidence of maintenance?
 Local regulations may stipulate that the pool is surrounded by a child proof fence and also that a qualified lifeguard is on duty when the pool is open.
 A pool may be a must in hot locations but do not underestimate the work or commitment involved in running a clean, legal and safe pool for your clients.
 What is the peak season temperature of the water without any additional heating?
 Will you need heating and if so is solar an option?
 Don't assume that a swimming pool is a must - on the author's campsite many parents of young children have stated a preference for not having a pool so that youngsters can play without supervision in the knowledge that they are in a safe environment.
 Pools may have barriers but older children may unintentionally subvert the system by giving access to younger children on an unsupervised pool.
 Older clients may specifically seek out campsites that dont have pools in the belief they will be more tranquil - know your market - know your customer - there are no cast iron rules here.

-Remember sewerage does not travel uphill, at least not without specialist sewerage pumps so you need to consider the existing layout when considering expanding into areas of differing elevations.
+Sewerage does not travel uphill, at least not without specialist sewerage pumps so you need to look at the existing layout when considering expanding into areas of differing elevations.
 Is the capacity sufficient for current use and any expansion plans?
 Has the system been inspected by the relevent state or local authorities - have they issued any demands for improvements and if so how long would you have to comply and how much would it cost?
 If you are relying on a cesspit system then be aware that most designs hold solid waste in tanks but re-distribute liquid waste into the soil using porous pipes - there are usually restrictions on such land - in other words extending or expanding a cesspit system may require additional land that cannot then be used for other purposes.
-In most countries cesspit design and installation are heavily regulated to protect the environment and groundwater, ill-informed DIY work is likely to result in prosecution - its best to get an expert in unless you already are one.
+In most countries cesspit design and installation are heavily regulated to protect the environment and groundwater, ill-informed DIY work is likely to result in prosecution - its best to get an expert opinion.

 Know your target market and what their standards are.
 For instance in continental Europe the Dutch are very keen campers but they are also known for their expectation of high standards of cleanliness.